How we solve human problems through code

 Push notifications – building notifications into our mobile app created an instant alerting system so that businesses could keep track of their workers in real-time.
 For example, cleaning businesses can be alerted within moments if one of their employees has failed to turn up on time, and therefore intervene early prior to having to find out from an irate customer.
 Similarly, domiciliary care agencies can be alerted if a carer has missed giving some medication, and immediately follow-up to find out why – protecting the patient, as well as being essential criteria by which the Care Quality Commission assesses a care service.

 Electronic records – it’s common to see manual record keeping in businesses with mobile workers.
 For example, in the home care industry, care plans are usually left in a service user’s home for the carer to read upon arrival, and any changes require physically taking a folder back to the office to be updated.
 Similarly, in the cleaning industry, task lists with tick sheets are often found in supply cupboards for the employee to read and fill in.
 We created a mobile app so that mobile workers would have the important records they need to do their jobs at their fingertips, removing the requirement to carry around paper documents that quickly go out of date or get lost.

 Voice to text – relying on reading someone else’s handwriting is riddled with the potential for errors.
 Our mobile app makes use of voice to text functionality, so that workers can dictate notes directly into their phones, speeding up record keeping as well as reducing the margin for mistakes.
 In the home care industry, this is critical for making sure service users receive the right care, as well as giving carers more face time with their patients.

-We’ve been at this for 15 years now, and we intend to keep using software and coding to find new ways of improving the working lives of remote staff, in turn making a difference for the people they work for – be that business owners, or vulnerable people in need of care.
+We’ve been at this for over 15 years now, and we intend to keep using software and coding to find new ways of improving the working lives of remote staff, in turn making a difference for the people they work for – be that business owners, or vulnerable people in need of care.